Computing a human-like reaction time metric from stable recurrent vision models: Related Work

 \section{Related Work}

 \textbf{Cognitive process models.} The speed-accuracy tradeoff in human behavior is ubiquitous in cognitive science~\cite{heitz2014speed} and has garnered much attention from the modeling perspective.
 The most prominent of them is the Drift-Diffusion Model (DDM) family, which specifies RTs by determining when the amount of accumulated evidence for a behavioral choice from a noisy process reaches a threshold value~\cite{ratcliff2008diffusion, fengler2021likelihood}.
-Though such models have had phenomenal successes in aligning neural and behavioral data~\cite{cavanagh2014frontal}, they are not stimulus-computable.
-Moreover, they are directly fitted to RT data, unlike our approach, where RT is a derived quantity without any additional supervision.
+Though such models have had phenomenal successes in aligning neural and behavioral data~\cite{cavanagh2014frontal}, they are typically not stimulus-computable or rely on handcrafted heuristics~\cite{Duinkharjav2022}.
+Moreover, such models are usually directly fitted to RT data~\cite{mirzaei2013, Duinkharjav2022}, unlike our approach, where RT is a derived quantity without any additional supervision.